PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 The singing stopped.

 "Unless what?
-What's the catch.
+What's the catch?
 There's always a catch," said Boltac.

 "We have done all we can for you."